 Crackdown on rail jargon for half a million routes

-Jargon will be removed from tickets and journey information for half a million train routes next month.
+Confusing jargon printed on rail tickets and journey information is to be removed from half a million train routes next month in order to make it easier for travellers to buy the correct ticket.

-Unnecessary or potentially misleading language such as “Route Direct” and “Any Permitted” is being removed or clarified to make it easier for passengers to buy the correct ticket, industry body the Rail Delivery Group (RDG) said.
+Unnecessary or potentially misleading language such as “Route Direct” and “Any Permitted” is being removed or clarified after a study found one in five passengers don't find it easy to understand which ticket to buy, industry body the Rail Delivery Group (RDG) said.

 The phrases will be replaced with a blank space if a journey follows a direct route, or with “Via …” specifying a station if there is a change on the route or the service passes through a major station.